htuncer/machine-learning/projects/capstone/capstone_proposal.md

 _(approx. 1 page)_

-* Load the data set: The training data mentioned above will be loaded.
+* Load and explore the data: The training data mentioned above will be loaded.
 I will be careful to use the same number of vehicle and non-vehicle image.
 I will check the number of different labels; how different the labels among each other; distribution of images per label; and  if there is any mis-labeled image. type of What are the different type of vehicles exist in the training set.
 The characteristics of the data will be explored.

-* Design the model:
+* Build the model:
   * Object detection: I will use [pre-trained faster r-cnn inception resnetv2] (https://github.com/tensorflow/models/blob/master/object_detection/g3doc/detection_model_zoo.md) for region detection.
 It will take days to train a model from scratch.
 The reason of selecting faster r-cnn is its high accuracy result [](https://arxiv.org/abs/1611.10012).

   * Object classification: I will use [pre-trained DenseNet](https://github.com/liuzhuang13/DenseNet) on ImageNet for object classification.

 * Configure training options: Training options come with the models as they are initially trained.
 Depending on the performance of the model on test data, I may tune the model.

-* Trainining: Car/Non-car data will be divided into train, test and validation groups.
+* Train the model: Car/Non-car data will be divided into train, test and validation groups.
 The training data will be used to train Faster R-CNN  for region detection and DenseNet for image classification.

-* Evaluate the trained model: The model will be evaluated on the test and validation data created out of car/non-car dataset.
+* Test the model: The model will be evaluated on the test and validation data created out of car/non-car dataset.

 * Apply model on the test video:
   * Input: Create images out of video captured from a car.
 Do necessary editing on the images.